The Slave Trade and Abolition

 Lord Mansfield lived at Kenwood House, Hampstead Lane, London NW3 7JR.
 His most famous case was that of James Somerset.

-Somerset was a runaway slave who had been recaptured and held aboard a ship bound for Jamaica.
+Having been enslaved, Somerset ran away but had been recaptured and held aboard a ship bound for Jamaica.
 The slavery abolitionist, Granville Sharp, helped Somerset to bring his case to court.
 Sharp wanted to find out once and for all if slavery was legal in England.

 After much delay Lord Mansfield eventually gave a carefully worded judgement.
 He avoided the question of whether slavery was legal in England.
 Instead he stated:

 No master was ever allowed here to take a slave by force to be sold abroad because he deserted from his service, or for any other reason whatever.